CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 6.1.Ti=Survival of Warranties

-6.1.sec=Unless otherwise set forth in this Agreement, the representations and warranties of the Company[, the Founders] and the Purchasers contained in or made pursuant to this Agreement shall survive the execution and delivery of this Agreement and the Closing and shall in no way be affected by any investigation or knowledge of the subject matter thereof made by or on behalf of the Purchasers or the Company.
+6.1.sec=Unless otherwise set forth in this Agreement, the representations and warranties of the Company{6.1.Var1} and the Purchasers contained in or made pursuant to this Agreement shall survive the execution and delivery of this Agreement and the Closing and shall in no way be affected by any investigation or knowledge of the subject matter thereof made by or on behalf of the Purchasers or the Company.

+6.1.Var1=, the Founders

 6.2.Ti=Successors and Assigns